Runaway Production: It’s Not About Lower Taxes, It’s About Cash Handouts

 One of the common misconceptions about runaway production concerns the underlying economic conditions that cause it.
 Some people argue California’s high tax rate is to blame, and runaway productions are going to states that offer lower overall taxes.
 This is not correct.
 Lower taxes seem to have little to do with runaway production.
 Cash handouts, on the other hand, have everything to do with why California is losing its grip on its signature industry.
 The way in which the California Film & Television Tax Credit functions is very different from the competition.
 California is the only place where the film incentive operates as a pure reduction in taxes owed.
 Let’s take a look at how film incentives in other states and nations work…

 Most states’ film incentives come in one of two forms: transferable tax credits and refundable tax credits.
 What’s the difference?
 Transferable tax credits allow filmmakers to sell their credits to third-party taxpayers in the issuing state.
-Refundable tax credits allow filmmakers to get a cash refund directly from the state for any credits that exceed their total tax liabilities.
+Refundable tax credits allow filmmakers to obtain direct payments from the state for any credits that exceed their total tax liabilities.

 The Center on Budget and Policy Priorities offers the following explanation of how refundable tax credits work: